-A teaspoon of ginger powder is sufficient for the amount of a spoonful of grated fresh ginger.
-If you didn’t try ginger in foods yet, add it in fruit salads, refreshing beverages, tea, compote, desserts or fish and meat dishes.
+A teaspoon of the powder is sufficient for the amount of a spoonful of grated fresh root.
+If you didn’t try this spice in foods yet, add it in fruit salads, refreshing beverages, tea, compote, desserts or fish and meat dishes.

 Use Ginger often

 According to Ayurvedic medicine, ginger is a treasury of health and a cure for many problems.
-Some people call ginger as a miraculous spice due to all positive health effects.
+Some people call it a miraculous spice due to all positive health effects.
 One of these is also a beneficial effect on digestion.
-So it isn’t a question any more is ginger tea good for constipation or not.
+So it isn’t a question anymore is ginger tea good for constipation or not.